wayfareio/wayfarelabs.org/pilot.markdown

 - name: Brandon Arbini
   company: Wayfare
   title: CEO
   bio_text:
   image: "/uploads/pilot-brandon-arbini.jpg"
-- name: 'Joanna Waterfall '
+- name: 'Joanna Waterfall'
-  company: 'Yellow Collective '
+  company: 'Yellow Collective'
-  title: 'Founder '
+  title: 'Founder'
   bio_text: Joanna Waterfall is the Founder of Yellow Co., an organization that exists
     to empower creative women to become agents of good.
 With a degree in graphic design and digital media and a background in branding, Joanna believes that creativity